-Austin 12-Step Program: Powerful Tools for Addiction Recovery
+Austin 12 Step Recovery: Powerful Tools for Addiction Recovery

-If you are struggling with a drug or alcohol addiction, our 12-step program in Austin can provide the support and tools for you to maintain your sobriety and reclaim a normal life.
-Here are three key ways in which our recovery program can help:
+If you are struggling with a drug or alcohol addiction, our 12 step recovery program in Austin, TX can provide the support and tools for you to maintain your sobriety and reclaim a normal life.
+Here are three key ways in which our 12 step recovery program can help:

 Break your substance dependency with support of others going through the same addiction.
 We provide multiple opportunities with our programs for group and one-on-one support.
 You will be able to listen, understand, and relate with others in addiction recovery.
-Through our support system, you will be able to build back your confidence and trust – with yourself and others.
+Through our support system, you can build back your confidence and trust – with yourself and others.

 2. Manage Your Trigger Points